What Happens If You Don’t Do Tummy Time?

 - Lap soothe

-You can keep the little one across the lap with face down to soothe or burp them.
+You can keep the little one across the lapped face down to soothe or burp them.
 Place your hand on the bottom of your child to keep them calm and steady during the process.

 - Tummy Minute